-Frequently Asked Questions Regarding Our Log Cabin Kits
+Frequently Asked Questions About Conestoga's Log Cabin Kits

 The floor of cabins and log home kits needs to be tough and attractive.
 For this reason we use the #1 Dense Southern Yellow Pine (SYP).
 This wood holds up amazingly well, reducing wear and tear while maintaining it’s beauty for decades.

 How are the log cabin and log home kits shipped?